Chocobozzz/PeerTube/README.md

 ### Frontend

-There would be a simple frontend (Bootstrap, AngularJS) but since the backend is a REST API anybody could build a frontend (Web application, desktop application...).
+There already is a frontend (Angular 2) but the backend is a REST API so anybody can build a frontend (Web application, desktop application...).
-The backend uses bittorrent protocol, so users could use their favorite bittorrent client to download/play the video after having its torrent URI.
+The backend uses bittorrent protocol, so users could use their favorite bittorrent client to download/play the video with its torrent URI.